Why study School Psychology?

 The TOEFL requirement may be waived for students with a degree from an accredited American college or university in which coursework was taught in English and for students who can document a score of at least 520 in a TOEFL taken in the five years immediately prior to their application to the School Psychology Program at the University of Cincinnati.
 Waivers may also be granted for students who earned at least a 6.5 on the international English Language Testing System (IELTS) exam or at least a B in the Cambridge CPE exam.
 Requests to waive the TOEFL requirement should be sent with the appropriate documentation to the Assistant University Dean for Advanced Studies for consideration.

 The program admits students once per year for the Fall semester.
 Applications are due December 1 for the following Fall.

 To apply to our School Psychology Ph.D. program, complete our online application.
 Learn more about our School Psychology doctoral program by visiting our website or by contacting the program directly for information about application requirements.

-UC's Doctoral Program in School Psychology is approved by the National Association of School Psychologists (NASP).
+- Fully approved by National Association of School Psychologists (NASP)